randych-gilad/postgres-manage/README.md

-# postgres-manage
+# Bash sucks
-Postgres user and backup management written in Lua
+## I've written it in Lua because I'm a gangster.